})

 How do strong communication skills benefit security professionals on construction sites?

-Strong communication skills are key for coordinating with project managers and building crews, allowing staff to clearly convey safety measures and protocols to ensure they are understood and adhered to.
+Strong communication skills are key for coordinating with project managers and construction crews.
+Effective communication allows security staff to clearly convey safety measures and protocols, ensuring they are understood and adhered to by all on-site personnel.

 FOR MORE INFORMATION